microsoft/samples-for-ai/README.md

 ## Using a one-click installer to setup deep learning frameworks

-We provide a one-click installer for users to setup only deep learning frameworks on Windows:
+Currently, the installer works on Windows only:

 - Install NVIDIA GPU driver, CUDA and cuDNN.
 - Install latest Python **3.5**.
 Other Python versions are not supported yet.